 - There are a number of steps and interventions that are taken before pupils are placed on the consequence ladder and at each step of the consequence ladder. - Meetings, letters and phone calls from HoY to parents/guardians to discuss concerns such as smoking, truanting, leaving school premises without permission, graffiti and damage to school building, litter, low level disruption, punctuality to lessons, homework concerns, chewing etc. - Pupils will also receive support such as: - On Report (Reports for attendance, general behaviour, punctuality, departmental) to improve in areas mentioned above.
 Reports will be monitored and tracked by Form Tutors/ Subject Staff/HoY/SLT.
-Individual Action Plans to address and support behaviour may be put into action and discussed with parents. - They may receive support from the Learning Support Centre (SEND) or outside agencies such as the Link Centre and the counseling services.
+Individual Action Plans to address and support behaviour may be put into action and discussed with parents. - They may receive support from the school such as the SEND team and outside agencies.
 A managed move may also be considered. - However for pupils who behave in a way which is not acceptable (despite the support above) there needs to be a step by step process as highlighted by the consequence ladder.